Last Updated: September 30, 2023

 Neighborhoods frequently must deal with the "drug house" problem or with dealers loitering on street corners.
 Mind-altering substances of every type, certainly including alcohol, have to be addressed in a meaningful crime prevention program.

 Knowing and being known, and feeling part of the community, are drug prevention techniques that also benefit everything else you're trying to accomplish.

-• Clean-up programs.
+• Clean-up programs help produce an orderly environment that people tend to respect.
 Let's start with parks, because petty crime often occurs the public realm, particularly on streets and in parks.
-Safe parks is a subject unto itself, and making your local neighborhood scrap of green feel and be safe is key to its becoming a major amenity for you.
+Safe parks are a subject unto themselves.
+Making your local neighborhood scrap of green space feel and be safe is key to its becoming a major amenity for you.